Monday, August 29, 2011

 27.08.11.
 Quake tilted power pole.
 Rock fall hazard, Sumner Croquet Club, Wakefield Ave, post June 13 quake.
 By 2015 Sumner Croquet Club would be demolished

-I looked through gaps between containers at rock fall hazards, Sumner cliff looming over Wakefield Ave.
-Beyond the church, red stickered, ghost houses cowered below Sumner cliff.
-At Arnold St junction the long container cordon ended, briefly.
+I looked through gaps between shipping-containers at rockfall hazards, Sumner cliff looming over Wakefield Ave.
+Beyond the church were red-stickered ruined-houses below Sumner cliff.
+At Arnold St junction the shipping-container cordon ended, briefly.

 27.08.11.
 Gaps in shipping container cordon, Wakefield Ave, post June 13 quake